 - DO.
 (If you want to)

 Once you’ve downloaded the information, then and only then, can you start to mull it over with a more critical voice.
 You’ll notice some big ideas in there that can be broken down into smaller (and less scary) bits of action you could take.
 You’ll notice that when you allow yourself to stay in that receptive space, without judgement, your intuition isn’t all that crazy at all.
 In fact, you’ll notice that when you make time and space for the deeper you to show up like this, your ideas are electric, soul-stirring and strangely comforting, like a coming home.

-Any #instawitch will tell you intuition is total magic.
+Any #instawitch will tell you that our intuition is total magic.
 But don’t forget how accessible it is, whenever you need it.
 It’s like a shy puppy.
 Let it come to you.
 It’ll run away if you chase it.
 And remember, in a mad tea party world, our intuition is likely the sanest voice at the table.